SaviourSelf/Dota2TextToSpeech/README.md

 Reads DOTA2 All and Teamchat aloud, so now I can hear the insults in the voice of a middle-aged British woman.

 Idea came from: https://github.com/patriksletmo/Dota2Translator Also took his Dota2ChatDLL and modified it a bit.
+Please give all credit to patriksletmo.

 To build:

-1. Make sure that Dota2ChatInterface is the startup project.
+1. Make sure that Dota2TextToSpeech is the startup project.

     This can be changed by right-clicking the project and selecting "Set as Startup Project".